-The gilt sales outturn was £137.9 billion (cash) relative to the revised target of £136.8 billion as restated on 7 January 2020.
-The final gilts sales figure was £1.1 billion above the revised target.
-Sales were achieved through the conduct of 43 auctions (33 conventional and 10 index-linked), 5 syndicated offerings, and 4 gilt tenders.
-All syndications were of long-dated conventional or index-linked gilts; all maturities and types of gilts continued to be eligible for sale via gilt tender in 2019-2020.
+The gilt sales outturn was £485.8 billion (cash) relative to the DMO's initial remit for 2020-2021 of £156.1 billion as stated at the Budget on 11 March 2020 (this did not include any of the additional funding announced as part of the government's response to the COVID-19 pandemic).
+The final gilts sales figure was £329.7 billion above this original target.
+Sales were achieved through the conduct of 150 auctions (131 conventional and 19 index-linked), seven syndicated offerings, and two gilt tenders.
+Six of the syndications were for conventional gilts (with a range of maturities) and the other syndication was for a long-dated index-linked gilt; all maturities and types of gilts continued to be eligible for sale via gilt tender in 2020-2021.

-Outright gilt sales of £114.1 billion had initially been planned for 2019-2020, as announced at the Spring Statement in March 2019.
-This comprised a gilt auction programme of £85.8 billion via 37 auctions (75.2% of total planned sales).
-It was also intended that a minimum £21.0 billion (18.4% of total planned sales) would be raised via the syndication programme and £7.3 billion (6.4% of total planned sales) via an initially unallocated portion of issuance, which could be used to issue any type or maturity of gilt via any issuance method.
-In addition, use of the Post Auction Option Facility continued, with an option rate of 15%.
+Outright gilt sales of £156.1 billion had initially been planned for 2020-2021, as announced at the Budget on 11 March 2020.
+This comprised a gilt auction programme to deliver £124.1 billion of financing via 48 auctions (79.5% of total planned sales).
+It was also intended that up to £24.0 billion (15.4% of total planned sales) would be raised via the syndication programme and £8.0 billion (5.1% of total planned sales) via an initially unallocated portion of issuance, which could be used to issue any type or maturity of gilt via any issuance method.